 Metabesity denotes the common metabolic roots behind some of the most prevalent and costly degenerative diseases burdening the USA economy today.
 Much of biological aging, which is the largest risk factor for such diseases, can be considered as a disintegration of normal metabolic functioning and coordination.
 This means that the most effective and economic approach to healthcare necessarily involves the prevention of costly chronic diseases by intervening upon their shared metabolic roots as early as possible, to prevent rather than to treat.
 Fortunately, science has made large leaps and bounds in identifying the common metabolic and aging-related roots to the most prevalent and costly diseases afflicting Americans today – and the tools, techniques and technologies capable of intervening at those roots in order to expend healthspan, and to compress the incidence of such diseases into the final years of life.

 As the issue of aging population intensifies, sick care will become increasingly expensive and ineffective.
-The USA needs to rapidly deploy a government-led shift from treatment to prevention, and from prevention to precision health, using deep diagnostics and prognostics in combination with biomarkers of aging, metabesity, health and intervention-effectiveness, to delay the onset of disease with as minimal intervention as possible, as early as possible.
-Seeking synergies between Longevity research, P4 medicine and Artificial Intelligence has the potential to enable rapid and widespread policy and infrastructural reforms for USA healthcare to quickly boost National Healthy Longevity, but only with sufficient government commitment.
+America needs to rapidly deploy a government-led shift from treatment to prevention, and from prevention to precision health, using deep diagnostics and prognostics in combination with biomarkers of aging, metabesity, health and intervention-effectiveness, to delay the onset of disease with as minimal intervention as possible, as early as possible.
+Seeking synergies between Longevity research, P4 (preventive, personalized, precision and participatory) medicine and Artificial Intelligence has the potential to enable rapid and widespread policy and infrastructural reforms for USA healthcare to quickly boost National Healthy Longevity, but only with sufficient government commitment.